pupilfirst/wd301-scripts/react-hooks/use-state/using-use-state-1/README.md

 }
 ```

+We can see, function based component is simpler.
 We can use `useState` hook to store the state in a function based component.
 The initialization call to `useState` returns a pair of values - the current state itself, and a setter function that updates it.

 The syntax for `useState` hook is: